stellar/stellar-cli/docs/soroban-cli-full-docs.md

 ###### **Subcommands:**

+* `asset` — Utilities to deploy a Stellar Asset Contract or get its id
 * `bindings` — Generate code client bindings for a contract
 * `build` — Build a contract from source
 * `extend` — Extend the time to live ledger of a contract-data ledger entry
-* `deploy` — Deploy a contract or Soroban Asset Contract
+* `deploy` — Deploy a wasm contract
 * `fetch` — Fetch a contract's Wasm binary
 * `id` — Generate the contract id for a given contract or asset
 * `inspect` — Inspect a WASM file listing contract functions, meta, etc